What is kidney failure?

 What are the symptoms of kidney failure?

 The symptoms for acute and chronic renal failure may be different.
-These are the most common.

-Acute (symptoms depend on the underlying cause)
+Symptoms of acute kidney failure (symptoms depend on the underlying cause)

 Fatigue with light activity